-The required International Student Orientation takes place about one to two weeks before classes begin and costs \$60 (cost subject to change).
-The orientation dates will be mailed to students with their orientation letter and immigration documents.
+The required International Student Orientation takes place two weeks before Fall classes begin and the week before Spring classes begin and costs \$60 (cost subject to change).

 International Transfer Credits

 Transfer credit from foreign institutions is awarded at the discretion of the academic department with the final approval from the Graduate School.
 Transfer course work is only accepted from institutions that are recognized by the institution's governing academic body (i.e. Ministry of Education).
 The student must have earned a minimum of a "B" (or its equivalent) to be eligible for transfer credit.